 When it comes to saving money, your spending is only half the picture.
 The other half — and, according to some experts, the more important half — is how much you make.
 As Sethi points out in an interview with CNBC, “There’s a limit to how much you can cut, but there is no limit to how much you can earn.”

 To increase your income, Sethi and other financial experts offer the following ideas:

 Find the Right Job

 It’s certainly helpful to choose a career that pays well.
-Tom Corley, who spent five years interviewing and researching multi-millionaires for his Rich Habits study, tells CNBC the easiest way to get rich is what he calls the “Saver-Investors path.”
-To invest your way to wealth, you need to save a good chunk of your earnings, which is much easier to do on a good income.
-Corley says most Saver-Investors earned six-figure salaries by the time they reached their late 30s.
+Tom Corley, who spent five years learning about multimillionaires for his Rich Habits study, tells CNBC the easiest way to get rich is the “Saver-Investors path.”
+It involves saving a good chunk of your earnings, which is much easier to do on a good income.
+Corley says most Saver-Investors earn six-figure salaries.

 However, according to Corley, choosing a job you love can be just as important as choosing one that pays well.
-The wealthiest people in Corley’s study made their money by following the “Dreamers” path: pursuing a dream, such as being a musician or owning a business.
-They loved what they did for a living so much they were willing to put in long hours, go without vacations, and spend years struggling before they finally made it.
+The wealthiest people in Corley’s study followed the “Dreamers” path: pursuing a dream, such as owning a business.
+They loved their work so much they were willing to put in long hours, go without vacations, and struggle for years before they finally made it.

 While you may not care to be this extreme, you’re much more likely to succeed at your job if you’re doing something you love.
 So if you’re just getting started in your career or thinking about changing careers, be sure to consider not just what a job could give you, but how much of yourself you’re willing to give to it.